SarunasJ-gif/Visitation-display-board-to-a-specialist/README.md

 ```

 2. Check the visit time:
 - Description: The customer can check the time of his visit.
 A visit id is required.
-No need to authenticate.
+No authentication required.
 - Endpoint: `GET /client/board/visit-time/{id}`
 - Response: Status: 200 OK
 -Body: